Nimb Hotel

 Nimb Hotel, or simply the Nimb, is a five-star boutique hotel in the Tivoli Gardens in Copenhagen, Denmark.
-The hotel is located in a historic building from 1909 and was built in a Moorish-inspired Historicist style.
-In 2009, Condé Nast Traveller ranked it as #40 on their list of the best hotels in the world.
+The hotel is located in a historic building from 1909 and was built in a Neo Mudejar 19th century carnival style.
+The Nimb Hotel regularly appears in the top five-star Hotels lists, in 2009 Condé Nast Traveller ranked it as #40 on their list of the best hotels in the world.

 History

 The first Bazar Building

 When Tivoli opened in 1843, there was already a "Bazar in "Chinese style" almost at the site of the current building.
 It housed shops and a restaurant but burned down in 1862.
 A new building in the same style was ready the following year.

 The new building

 The Bazar Building was torn down in 1908 in connection with the construction of Copenhagen Central Station.
 The existing building was built close to the original site, this time designed by architect and Tivoli director Knud Arne Petersen in Moorish style.
 It was inaugurated in 1909.
 It was initially used as an exhibition space, for instance for arts & crafts exhibitions, but also housed a restaurant.

 The building took its name from Wilhelm and Louise Nimb, who had created a restaurant dynasty in Copenhagen.
 They were brought in by Tivoli to manage the restaurant Divan 2, which still exists.
 Under their supervision, it gained major popularity.
 It became a favoured hang-out for the city's establishment, colloquially known as Nimb's Verenda.
 The Nimb couple's two daughters, Henriette (1863 – 1919) and Serina (1865–1939), were brought up to take part in the family business and when the Bazar reopened in 1909, they took over the running of it.
 Later, the building housed various establishments but kept its name.